discourse/wp-discourse/readme.txt

 - Add an option to load Discourse comments with an ajax call
 - Add action hooks to SSO Provider functions
+- Add unlink_from_discourse checkbox to deal with cases where a post's associated topic has been deleted on Discourse
+- Improve error message when posts fail to publish to Discourse
+- Add filter to sso_client redirect_url
+- Fix sanitization of sso_secret and webhook_secret

 #### 1.5.3 23/11/2017